DarkKronicle/KronosTextures/README.md

 ## Contributing/Questions

-To contribute any textures or ideas go to the [BombBrigader Discord](https://discord.gg/NC6UBcy)
+To contribute any textures or ideas go to the [BombBrigader's Discord](https://discord.gg/NC6UBcy)